We are pleased to confirm that the research phase of the project is now complete.

-The North West Cancer Alliances and Health Education England (HEE) have commissioned Skills for Health to develop a Cancer Clinical Nurse Specialist (CNS) capability framework in the North West to inform the development of a national framework.
-The project is scheduled to run throughout 2021, leading to a launch of the framework in early 2022.
+The North West Cancer Alliances and Health Education England (HEE) have commissioned Skills for Health to support the update of a Cancer Clinical Nurse Specialist (CNS) capability framework and to support its implementation.
+The project is scheduled to run through to autumn 2022.

 There are several National drivers behind this work including the National Cancer Workforce Plan (HEE, 2017), the NHS Long Term Plan (NHS England, 2019), and the recently published NHS England People Plan for 2020/21, all of which include ambitions to grow the nursing workforce by increasing the supply, resilience, and capabilities to enable the NHS to keep pace with rising demand.

 Cancer Clinical Nurse Specialists (CNS) make significant contributions to a positive overall patient experience and outcomes.
 Pre-Covid there was a rising shortage in the cancer CNS workforce against a backdrop of continuing increase in demand.
 With further redeployment due to Covid and the development of newer roles, there is a risk of the Cancer CNS role being eroded and devalued.

 There is currently no nationally agreed Cancer CNS capability framework or defined route for a nurse to become a CNS – and inconsistent job titles, roles, and expectations.
 This work will build on existing frameworks including RCN/UKONS, Macmillan, and the work led by the East of England Cancer Alliance with GE Healthcare.

 Purpose and scope of the framework

 The framework will provide a standard and greater clarity on the Cancer CNS scope of practice and the required skills, knowledge, and behaviours.
 It will provide improved recognition for this area of practice including clearer routes for entry and for career progression.